elahe-n/elahe-codes/README.md

 ```
 https://stackoverflow.com/search?tab=votes&q=%5bandroid%5d%20created%3a7d..%20is%3aquestion
 ```

 You can see all of its search engine options here:
 ```
 https://stackoverflow.com/help/searching
 ```

 In <B>load_url</B> function it uses a while to bypass the security of the website.
 It strives for a maximum of 30 seconds to get the div which contains the search results.It shows "stackoverflow robot has blocked You" message if cannot bypass it.
-Using the Document Object Model(DOM), it begins to separate the specific contents which are needed to show after getting the results. it saves the title, number of answers, votes and the summary for each question using <B>DOMXpath</B>.
+Using the <B> Document Object Model(DOM) </B>, it begins to separate the specific contents which are needed to show after getting the results. it saves the title, number of answers, votes and the summary for each question using <B>DOMXpath</B>.
-Finally, It shows the results in two separated simple div named "Most voted" and "Newest".
+Finally, It shows the results in two separated simple div named <B> "Most voted" </B> and <B> "Newest" </B> .

 ## Spacial Feature
 Showing votes' numbers and answers'numbers and also the summaries of the questions.